 NOTE: In this case, it is necessary to retrieve the entire media object via M4d.

 In the architecture, no new functions or interfaces are defined.
 However, some of the reference points need extensions to support different scenarios for 5GMS via eMBMS delivery.
-Collaboration scenarios for 5GMS via eMBMS are documented in annex C. Necessary extensions to support these scenarios are documented in the following clauses.
+Necessary extensions to support these scenarios are documented in the following clauses.
 Procedures for 5GMS via eMBMS are defined in clause 5.10.

 4.5.2 Extensions to 5GMS reference points